AstarNetwork/growth-program/README.md

 ## Overview
 [Astar Network](https://astar.network/) – the Innovation Hub on Polkadot.

 Astar Network supports the building of dApps with EVM and WASM smart contracts and offers developers true interoperability, with cross-consensus messaging (XCM).
 We are made by developers and for developers.
 Astar’s unique Build2Earn model empowers developers to get paid through a dApp staking mechanism for the code they write and dApps they build.
 Astar’s vibrant ecosystem has become Polkadot’s leading Parachain globally, supported by all major exchanges and Tier 1 VCs.
 Astar offers the flexibility of all Ethereum and WASM toolings for developers to start building their dApps.
-To accelerate growth on Polkadot and Kusama Networks, Astar Space Labs offers an Incubation Hub for top TVL dApps.

 ## Criteria
 * Good understanding of Astar vision, features and latest developments.